andrewski04/SvelteKit-Template/README.md

 External dependencies such as PostgreSQL and pgAdmin will be ran in Docker containers to create a standard environment and remove the need for manual installation.

-These containers will automatically download and run when the dev server is ran (see next section) but can be manually started by running `docker compose up -d` (-d will _detach_ the container and run it in the background).
+These containers can be started by executing `docker compose up -d` in the project directory and will continue running in the background.

 > **Note:** If Docker throws an error, ensure you restarted your computer and started Docker Desktop (should open automatically) after installation.